-There was a robust, structured, three day induction programme which also included shadowing of a more experienced staff member.
+There was a robust, structured, three-day induction programme which also included shadowing of a more experienced staff member.
+This was confirmed by staff during the inspection.
 Written records were retained by the agency of the person's capability and competency in relation to their job role.